bia-technologies/lowkiq/README.md

 ## Changing of worker's shards amount

-Try to count amount of shards right away and don't change it in future.
+Try to count the number of shards right away and don't change it in the future.

-If you can disable adding of new jobs, wait for queues to get empty and deploy the new version of code with changed amount of shards.
+If you can disable adding of new jobs, wait for queues to get empty, and deploy the new version of code with a changed amount of shards.

 If you can't do it, follow the next steps: